 At any time, you can challenge the accuracy or completeness of your personal information in our records.
 If you successfully demonstrate that your personal information in our records is inaccurate or incomplete, we will amend the personal information as required.
 Where appropriate, we will transmit the amended information to third parties having access to your personal information.

 We will attempt to respond to each of your written requests not later than thirty (30) days after receipt of such requests.
 We will advise you in writing if we cannot meet your requests within this time limit.
 You have the right to make a complaint to the Privacy Commissioner of Canada or applicable provincial privacy commissioner in respect of this time limit.

 We will not charge any costs for you to access your personal information in our records without first providing you with an estimate of the approximate costs, if any.

 We follow generally accepted industry standards to protect the information submitted to us, both during transmission and once we receive it.
 We maintain appropriate physical, organizational, contractual and technological safeguards in an effort to protect your personal information from loss or theft, unauthorized access, disclosure, copying, use or modification.
 However, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 We cannot ensure or warrant the security of any information you transmit or provide to us, and you do so at your own risk.
 We also cannot guarantee that such information may not be accessed, disclosed, altered, or destroyed by breach of any of our physical, technical, or administrative safeguards.
-If you believe personal information has been compromised, please contact our Privacy Officer at the address listed in Section 14 below.
+If you believe personal information has been compromised, please contact our Privacy Officer at the address listed below.